 So there it is.
 Just clearing up some misconceptions that bloggers have been putting out there about how to save money!
 This is FAKE NEWS, and they clearly aren’t cake decorators, because they have no clue how much time & effort goes into doing what we do and making those faux cakes look real so that no one suspects a thing! #themoreyouknow

 And bloggers – us cake people would love if you’d stop suggesting this as a cost-saving measure.
 It’s honestly insulting.
 Basically what you’re asking them to say to us is, “I want your cake.
-I want your time.
-I want your talent.
-I want your experience.
-I want your design.
-I want your flavors.
-I just don’t want to pay you your pricing.”
+I want your time, your talent, experience, design and flavors.
+But, I just don’t want to pay you your pricing.”
 And that won’t win them any favors from us.
 If you want to suggest ways to save money, just tell them to actually go to Publix or Costco or whatever.
 Don’t tell them to come to custom cake designers and ask for shortcuts or cheap-outs.
 That’s not fair to any of us.
 Please and thank you.
 I promise you, we are worth EVERY.
 PENNY. 😘😘

 PHOTOS: Kitchen cakes are HUGE and serve 100 people and when cut, look EXACTLY like wedding cake.
 Here’s a picture of a cake display….. can you tell which cakes are real or fake?
 Nope.
 You can’t. 😁